Arsen-Robotics/bigfootbot/commands_Linux_desktop_env.md

 ### Desktop environment
-- Display server is a program that manages graphical display output and input.
 - X windows system is a windowing system for bitmap displays, common on Unix-like operating systems.
 - "X11" refers to a version pf the X protocol.
 Xorg is an open source implementation of X.
+- Display server or window server is a program whose primary task is to coordinate the input and output
+  of its clients to and from the rest of the operating system, the hardware, and each other.
 - Wayland is a comminication protocol that specifies the communication between a display server and its clients.
   Wayland is a replacement for the X windows system.
+  Display servers using the Wayland protocol are called compositors because they also act
+  as compositing window managers.
 - To check which display server is running use `echo $XDG_SESSION_TYPE` (if output is x11 - Xorg is running,
   if output is wayland - Wayland is running)
 - Display manager (e.g. GDM, LightDM) is a program that starts the display server, launches the desktop, and manages